chortlesource/termnoid/README.md

 * S   | Move down
 * D   | Move right
 * TAB | Toggle stats

-To quit the application use `CTRL + X`
+* ^F  | Show keybinding
+* ^N  | Start a new game
+* ^X  | Exit the program

 ## Attribution

-This project was inspired by OLC and the shape rotation algorithm used in termnoid is unashamedly pinched from his source.
+This project was inspired by OLC and the rotation algorithm used is unashamedly pinched from his source.
 You can find OLC [here](https://github.com/OneLoneCoder).

 ## Copyright